Hotel Sacher Wien

 760

-Direct view of the State Opera from the rooms on the Philharmoniker-Straße side, 30 metres from the neo-Renaissance façade.
+Direct view of the State Opera from Philharmoniker-Straße-side rooms, 30 metres from the neo-Renaissance façade.

 PalaceHistoriqueGastronomieIconiqueHeritage

-L'Hotel Sacher Wien has occupied the same building since 1876, opposite the Opéra, and we feel the weight of history from the red marble hall.
-The rooms blend original wood panelling, mural silks and Carrara marble bathrooms, some with freestanding bathtubs.
+L'Hotel Sacher Wien has occupied the same building since 1876, facing the Opéra, and we feel the weight of history from the red marble lobby.
+The rooms blend original wood panelling, silk wall hangings and Carrara marble bathrooms, some with freestanding bathtubs.
 The 500 m² basement spa offers hammam, Finnish sauna and treatment cabins.
-The Rote Bar serves 300,000 Sachertorte portions a year, recipe kept secret since Franz Sacher.
+The Rote Bar serves 300 000 portions of Sachertorte a year, recipe kept secret since Franz Sacher.
 Service remains impeccable, very Viennese school, from 760 € a night.
 We recommend an Opéra-side room, supplement justified. ✨

 Who is it for?